Google gains billions in value as YouTube drives ad growth

 Google said on Thursday that watch time for YouTube rose 60 percent in the second quarter and the video service had more viewers aged 18-49 on mobile alone than any U.S. cable network.

-Online video ads could be a $17 billion opportunity in the United States alone by 2017, Jefferies & Co analysts wrote in a note, and YouTube looks best positioned to benefit.
+Online video ads could be a $17 billion opportunity in the United States alone by 2017, Jefferies & Co analysts said, and YouTube looks best positioned to benefit.

-Google and Facebook are trying to woo big companies to market their products via online videos.
+Google and Facebook are trying to woo big companies to market products via online videos.

 But YouTube has an edge over Facebook as it has a more mature monetization platform that seems to attract the best content, Piper Jaffray analyst Gene Munster said.

-Google's advertising revenue rose 11 percent to $16.02 billion in the second quarter.
-The number of paid clicks increased 18 percent.
+Google's ad revenue rose 11 percent to $16.02 billion in the second quarter.
+Paid clicks rose 18 percent.

 "This growth has steadily held in the mid-to-high teens since at least Q1:13," RBC analyst Mark Mahaney said.
 "Such consistency is a rarity, especially for a behemoth business..."

 Google said the gap was closing between mobile and desktop "cost per click" (CPC), or the average price of online ads.
-Mobile ads are usually cheaper than desktop ads because of smaller screen space.
+Mobile ads are usually cheaper because of smaller screen space.

 Mobile CPCs are likely to exceed desktop CPCs in the long term, Munster said.

-Google's CPCs fell 11 percent in the quarter, pressured by YouTube TrueView ads - lower priced ads for which advertisers pay only when viewers don't skip an ad.
+Google's CPCs fell 11 percent in the quarter, pressured by YouTube TrueView ads, which are priced lower and paid for by advertisers only when viewers don't skip them.

-Google's intrinsic value is $443.23 per share, according to Thomson Reuters StarMine calculations based on analysts' earnings estimates over 10 years.

-Of 48 analysts covering the stock, 38 have "buy" or higher rating, while 10 have "hold."
-The median price target is $672, according to Thomson Reuters data.
+Of 48 analysts covering Google, 38 have "buy" or higher ratings, while 10 rate it "hold."
+Their median price target is $672.

-Google's shares were up 15.7 percent at $696.09 in afternoon trading on the Nasdaq.
-Facebook's shares were up 4 percent at $94.61, reacting to Google's ad revenue growth.
+Giri Cherukuri, portfolio manager at OakBrook Investments LLC, attributed Google's surge to management's comments during a post-earnings conference call.
+Lisle, Illinois-based OakBrook owns shares in Google.

+"They (investors) liked the focus on expense control and openness towards possible dividends and share buybacks," Cherukuri said, adding that Google's comments on strength at Youtube and, in particular, mobile viewing, likely translated into positive sentiment for Facebook as well.

+Facebook's shares rose as much as 5 percent to an all-time high of $95.39 on Friday.

-Up to Thursday's close, Google shares had risen about 13 percent this year.
+Up to Friday's close, Google shares had risen about 32 percent this year.
 The stock trades at 19.7 times forward earnings, while Facebook trades at 38.1 times.